The Citizens' Assembly met again on 4-5 March 2017 for its fourth meeting to consider the Eighth Amendment.

 The Assembly received three legal presentations at the Saturday morning session.

-Ms Egan's paper on "The Role of Article 40.3.3 in Medical and Parental Decision-Making" is available to read here.
-Her accompanying slideshow can be viewed here.
+Ms Egan's delivery of her paper on "The Role of Article 40.3.3° in Medical and Parental Decision-Making" was accompanied by a slideshow presentation.

 During the Q&A Session following Ms. Egan's presentation some confusion arose in relation to the role of the 8th Amendment around consent during labour.
 A transcript of that section of the Q&A is provided here.
 The Chair of the Assembly, Ms. Justice Mary Laffoy wishes to clarify that Ms. Egan did not intend to suggest that no uncertainty could arise from the 8th Amendment or that the 8th Amendment was incapable of having any effect upon medical practice in such situations.
 Nor did she intend to suggest that there could never be any scope for difficulties to arise in practice in the light of the uncertainty surrounding the issue of when there is a risk or, in the words of the National Consent Policy, “a serious risk” to the life of the foetus.

-Ms Egan's presentation is available to watch back here.
+Ms Egan's presentation to the Assembly can be watched back here.

 Session 2: The Constitutional Rights of the Unborn Within and Beyond the Eighth Amendment